Neural Frailty Machine: Beyond proportional hazard assumption in neural survival regressions: Experiments

 \subsection{Real-world data experiments}

-\textbf{Datasets} We use five survival datasets and one non-survival dataset for evaluation.
+To answer RQ$2$, we conduct extensive empirical assessments over $6$ benchmark datasets, comprising five survival datasets and one non-survival dataset.
 The survival datasets include the Molecular Taxonomy of Breast Cancer International Consortium (METABRIC) \cite{curtis2012metabric}, the Rotterdam tumor bank and German Breast Cancer Study Group (RotGBSG)\cite{knaus1995support}, the Assay Of Serum Free Light Chain (FLCHAIN) \cite{dispenzieri2012flchain}, the Study to Understand Prognoses Preferences Outcomes and Risks of Treatment (SUPPORT) \cite{knaus1995support}, and the Medical Information Mart for Intensive Care (MIMIC-III) \cite{johnson2016mimic}.
 For all the survival datasets, the event of interest is defined as the mortality after admission.
 In our experiments, we view METABRIC, RotGBSG, FLCHAIN, and SUPPORT as small-scale datasets and MIMIC-III as a moderate-scale dataset.
 We additionally use the KKBOX dataset \cite{kvamme2019time} as a large-scale evaluation.
 In this dataset, an event time is observed if a customer churns from the KKBOX platform.
 We summarize the basic statistics of all the datasets in table \ref{tab: datasets}. \textbf{Baselines} We compare NFM with $12$ baselines.
-The first one is the linear \ph model \cite{cox1972regression}.
+The first one is linear \ph model \cite{cox1972regression}.
 Gradient Boosting Machine (GBM) \cite{friedman2001greedy, chen2016xgboost} and Random Survival Forests (RSF) \cite{ishwaran2008random} are two tree-based nonparametric survival regression methods.
 DeepSurv \cite{katzman2018deepsurv} and CoxTime \cite{kvamme2019time} are two models that adopt neural variants of partial likelihood as objectives.
 SuMo-net \cite{rindt2022a} is a neural variant of NHR.
 We additionally chose six latest state-of-the-art neural survival models: DeepHit \cite{lee2018deephit}, SurvNode \cite{groha2020general}, DeepEH \cite{zhong2021deep}, DCM \cite{nagpal2021deep}, DeSurv \cite{danks2022derivative} and SODEN \cite{tang2022soden}.
 Among the chosen baselines, DeepSurv and SuMo-net are viewed as implementations of neural \ph and neural NHR and are therefore of particular interest for the empirical verification of the efficacy of frailty.

 \textbf{Evaluation strategy} We use two standard metrics in survival predictions for evaluating model performance: integrated Brier score (IBS) and integrated negative binomial log-likelihood (INBLL).
 Both metrics are derived from the following: